 Hedgehogs are widely distributed through mainland Britain, but numbers are thought to be declining.

 Hedgehog droppings - are almost black and about the size of a little finger.
 They often contain shiny, black fragments of beetle prey, which glisten purple and green in the light.
-Hedgehog tracks - the hind feet are about the same width but longer than the front feet.
-Claw marks usually show

 Mole Talpa europaea